EncT5: A Framework for Fine-tuning T5 as Non-autoregressive Models: Introduction

-In this work, we study how to tailor T5 parameters to such classification and regression tasks to improve both training and serving efficiency with less number of parameters and minimal quality loss, in order to harvest both unified pre-training and efficient customized fine-tuning.
-We propose \textbf{EncT5}, an encoder-only Transformer architecture which reuses T5 encoder layers with non-intrusive code change.
+In this work, we study how to harvest T5's pre-trained model parameters and produce a model optimized for fine-tuning of discriminative tasks.
+The resulting model uses fewer parameters (thus resulting in better training and serving efficiency) and has minimal quality loss (in some tasks quality improvements).
+We propose \textbf{EncT5}, a framework which reuses T5 encoder layers with non-intrusive code change.
 Our proposed approach preserves the pre-training of the encoder-decoder model, and can easily be applied to all T5 variants such as mT5 \cite{xue-etal-2021-mt5} or ByT5 \cite{xue2021byt5}.

-Our contributions are: \begin{itemize} \item Study the effect of the decoder layers of T5 encoder-decoder architecture in classification and regressions tasks. \item Propose a simple approach (\textbf{EncT5}) to reuse the pre-trained encoder layers of the pre-trained T5 model for scoring and regression tasks. \item Demonstrate the efficacy of \textbf{EncT5} compared to T5 across different model sizes. \end{itemize}

-To the best of our knowledge, this is the first thorough study of utilizing components of encoder-decoder models for classification and regression tasks.

-The rest of this article is as follows: Section \ref{sec:t2t} discusses the text-to-text framework and the role of decoder layers in classification/regression tasks.
-Section \ref{sec:enct5} introduces \textbf{EncT5}.
-In Section \ref{sec:experiments} the experimental results are discussed.
-We conclude the paper in Section \ref{sec:conclusion}.
+Our contributions are: \begin{itemize} \item Propose a framework to convert T5 models to be used in a non-autoregressive fashion with the same Transformer interface such that T5-style models can be used to solve problems in more task-appropriate ways with "non-intrusive code changes". \item We show that EncT5 is a better in fit for classification, multi-label, and structured prediction tasks than T5 in quality, usability, and efficiency. \end{itemize}